ibnzUK/Token-Staking-dApp/README.md

 * To run tests from /test/TokenStaking (truffle test)

 ## For Admin Use
-* There are prewritten scripts for Admin use either manually or on daily, weekly basic, idealy with predefined cronjob from server.
+* There are prewritten scripts for Admin use either manually or on daily, weekly basic, ideally with predefined cronjob from the server.
 * All scripts are located in `/scripts` folder
-* To change APY % run: ```truffle exec scripts/changeAPY.js 0.137``` this script takes 1 argument (daily apy),  in this provided example, admin sets `0.137` daily APY
+* To change APY % run: ```truffle exec scripts/changeAPY.js 0.137``` this script takes 1 argument (daily APY),  in this provided example, admin sets `0.137` daily APY
  ![Preview](src/assets/screenshot2.png)
-* To redistribute rewards from console, run: ```truffle exec scripts/redistribute.js``` or provide argument `custom` if you want to redistribute custom rewards
+* To redistribute rewards from the console, run: ```truffle exec scripts/redistribute.js``` or provide argument `custom` if you want to redistribute custom rewards
   ![Preview](src/assets/screenshot3.png)